-- MMPs should refer to the CA three-way contract for specific requirements pertaining to ICPs and HRAs. - Risk level should be determined using an approved health risk stratification mechanism or algorithm to identify new enrollees with high risk or more complex health care needs.
+- MMPs should refer to the California three-way contract for specific requirements pertaining to ICPs and HRAs. - Risk level should be determined using an approved health risk stratification mechanism or algorithm to identify new enrollees with high risk or more complex health care needs.
 The health risk stratification shall be conducted in accordance with the guidance provided in the most recent DHCS Duals Plan Letter (DPL). - MMPs should use the member's initial risk level categorization for purposes for reporting this measure.
-For example, if a member is initially deemed high risk, then is subsequently deemed low risk, that member should be considered high risk and the MMP should follow the requirements for completing the HRA for a high risk member. - High risk members are members who are at increased risk for having an adverse health outcome or worsening of his or her health status if he or she does not receive initial contact within 45 calendar days after their effective enrollment date.
+For example, if a member is initially deemed high risk, then is subsequently deemed low risk, that member should be considered high risk and the MMP should follow the requirements for completing the initial HRA for a high risk member. - High risk members are members who are at increased risk for having an adverse health outcome or worsening of his or her health status if he or she does not receive initial contact within 45 calendar days after their effective enrollment date.
 Members without any claims history should be considered high risk at the time of enrollment (and for purposes of reporting this measure).
-If subsequent information becomes available deeming a member low risk, the members should still be considered high risk for this measure (i.e., use the member's initial risk categorization). - For all members the HRA must be completed before an ICP can be completed.
-However, the HRA and ICP can be completed during a single meeting with the member. - Timely HRAs are defined as completed within 45 calendar days for high risk members and within 90 calendar days for lower risk members as described in Section 2.8.2 of the CA three-way contract. - For data element B, MMPs should report the number of members who were unwilling to participate in the HRA if a member (or his or her authorized representative): - Affirmatively declines to participate in the HRA.
-Member communicates this refusal by phone, mail, fax, or in person. - Expresses willingness to complete the HRA but asks for it to be conducted after 45 days (despite being offered a reasonable opportunity to complete the HRA within 45 days).
-Discussions with the member must be documented by the MMP. - Expresses willingness to complete the HRA, but reschedules or is a no-show and then is subsequently non-responsive.
-Attempts to contact the member must be documented by the MMP. - Initially agrees to complete the HRA, but then declines to answer a majority of the questions in the HRA.
+If subsequent information becomes available deeming a member low risk, the members should still be considered high risk for this measure (i.e., use the member's initial risk categorization). - For all members, the initial HRA must be completed before an ICP can be completed.
+However, the HRA and ICP can be completed during a single meeting with the member. - Timely initial HRAs are defined as completed within 45 calendar days for high risk members and within 90 calendar days for lower risk members as described in Section 2.8.2 of the California threeway contract. - For data element B, MMPs should report the number of members who were unwilling to participate in the initial HRA if a member (or his or her authorized representative): - Affirmatively declines to participate in the initial HRA.
+Member communicates this refusal by phone, mail, fax, or in person. - Expresses willingness to complete the initial HRA but asks for it to be conducted after 45 days (despite being offered a reasonable opportunity to complete the initial HRA within 45 days).
+Discussions with the member must be documented by the MMP.

+Expresses willingness to complete the initial HRA, but reschedules or is a no-show and then is subsequently nonresponsive.
+Attempts to contact the member must be documented by the MMP.